Quick Summary

 The Indus Valley Civilization (3300-1300 BCE) astounded archaeologists with their remarkably advanced urban planning.
 Here’s a glimpse into their sophisticated approach:

-The town planning of Indus Valley Civilisation is an important topic in the UPSC IAS exam.
+The town planning of Indus Valley Civilization is an important topic in the UPSC IAS exam.
 This topic covers the prominent part of the art & culture subject in the General Studies Paper-1 syllabus.
 It also covers a significant part of the UPSC Prelims Syllabus – General Studies Paper-1.

 The key aspects of town planning of Indus Valley Civilization emphasised in UPSC exams include:

-The Indus Valley Civilisation prospered for over 4,000 years and has now evolved into metropolitan cities of India, Pakistan, and Afghanistan.
+The Indus Valley Civilization prospered for over 4,000 years and has now evolved into metropolitan cities of India, Pakistan, and Afghanistan.
 The Indus Valley Civilisation houses and drainage system led to the construction of sophisticated cities and the invention of sewage systems.

 The town planning of the Indus Valley Civilization was advanced.
 Cities like Harappa and Mohenjodaro had organized streets, brick-lined roads, and well-arranged neighbourhoods.
 Their layout followed a grid pattern, a proper drainage system and residential and public infrastructures.